 Video Editing Software

 Adobe Premiere has been around for many years, and for good reason.
 It’s a professional editing software with a lot of support offered for beginners.
-However, it comes with a price tag of $27.99 a month.
-The money can be worth it, as the software is even used in professional filmmaking.
+However, it comes with a price tag of $22.99 per month for the annual billed monthly plan.

 However, if you’re looking for something free, avoid programs like Wondershare Filmora.
-It’s a newcomer to the scene and is great for software editing, but the free trial will put watermarks on your videos.
-Instead, consider using Lightworks.
-It’s free editing software that’s extremely user-friendly and allows you to separate different scenes into timelines for easier editing.
-It will definitely hone your editing abilities.
+It’s a relatively new player in the scene and is great for software editing, but the free trial will put watermarks on your videos.

 These five are the basics of what you need to get started, but there is a lot more equipment out there that helps improve the quality of your videos.
 For example, having some film-quality lighting will help your videos stand out from the crowd.
 Green screen software is a quick way to add professional-looking backgrounds and cool effects to your videos.
 But these can be expensive and will take some practice to use.